 $$S = (V{out} - V{ref}) + \lambda .
-X (V{out\dot})$$
+X (V{out_dot})$$ (28)

-By denoting the output voltage as V\out, reference voltage as V\ref, a positive constant k, and time derivative as d/dt, the following control expression is obtained:in order to develop a control strategy for a buck-boost converter, it is necessary to define the dynamics of the system assuming that a control signal must drive its state towards the sliding surface and maintain it there until the sliding surface S is equal to 0.
-The control rule in sliding mode control defines the system's control input changing according to the condition that the state trajectories converge to the sliding surface (s = 0) in regulation time period and remain on the sliding surface S despite disturbances or changes in the plant's parameters.
+By denoting the output voltage as V{out} , reference voltage as V{ref} , a positive constant λ , and V{out} time derivative as $\dot{V{out}} = dV{out}/dt$, the following control expression is obtained: in order to develop a control strategy for a buck-boost converter, it is necessary to define the dynamics of the system assuming that a control signal must drive its state towards the sliding surface and maintain it there until the sliding surface S is equal to 0.
+The control rule in sliding mode control defines the system's control input changing according to the condition that the state trajectories converge to sliding surface (s=0) in regulation time period and remain on the sliding surface S despite disturbances or changes in the plant's parameters.
 The control rule for a buck-boost converter can be developed by integrating the converter's state-space model with the selected sliding surface.
-Consider a scenario where the output voltage error ( $e = V{out} - V{ref}$ ) and its derivative ( $\dot{e} = V{out} - V{ref}$ ) are used to compute the sliding surface S in a linear manner.
-The equation can be expressed as: $\dot{s} = e + \lambda \dot{e}$ , with being a positive parameter that influences the form of the sliding surface.
-To achieve the objective of reducing S to zero, the control law $\sigma$ , which might represent the duty cycle of the converter's switch, must be formulated to align with the requirements of reaching the sliding surface (s = 0) and sustaining the system state on it ( $\dot{s} = 0$ ).
-Three factors that significantly influence the dynamics of the buck-boost converter are the switch position, input voltage ( $V{in}$ ), and load resistance (R).
+Consider a scenario where the output voltage error ($e=V{out}-V{ref}$) and its derivative ($\dot{e}=\dot{V{out}}-\dot{V{ref}}$) are used to compute the sliding surface S in a linear manner.
+The equation can be expressed as: $\dot{s}=e+\lambda\dot{e}$, with being a positive parameter that influences the form of the sliding surface.
+To achieve the objective of reducing S to zero, the control law σ , which might represent the duty cycle of the converter's switch, must be formulated to align with the requirements of reaching the sliding surface (s=0) and sustaining the system state on it ($\dot{s}=0$).
+Three factors that significantly influence the dynamics of the buck-boost converter are the switch position, input voltage (V{in}), and load resistance (R).
 The control rule will adjust the converter's operation between buck and boost modes depending on the system's status in relation to the sliding surface.

-3. Results and Discussion
+3. Results and Discussions

-The designed SMC-based buck-boost converter in the MATLAB/Simulink environment is exemplified in Figs. 7 and 8.
-This model is established by combining various electrical components and control systems that combine the fundamental DC into a venture with an output level lower or higher than the input, thus applicable in multiple situations.
-Critical components visible from the schematic are the DC power source, the switch MOSFET, the inductor denoted as L, the capacitor denoted as C, and a load indicated by two resistors.
+The designed SMC-based buck-boost converter in the MATLAB/Simulink environment is exemplified as a Simulink shown in Figs. 7 and 8.
+This model is established by combining various electrical components and control systems that combine the fundamental DC into a venture with an output level lower or higher than input thus applicable in multiple situations.
+Critical components visible from the schematic are the DC power source, the switch MOSFET, the inductor denoted as L, the capacitor denoted as C and a load indicated by two resistors.
 The control system encompasses a Pulse Width Modulation block that runs with the control of the relay.
-The relay function in Sliding Mode Control as a part of the controller is necessary for supporting discontinuous control actions that will lead to the system state's forced moving into the sliding surface, followed by keeping it there.
-It shapes robustness against various disturbances and parameter drifts to make the performance stable and effective, as it is popular with DC-DC converters and similar applications.
+The relay function in Sliding Mode Control as a part of the controller is necessary for supporting discontinuous control actions that will lead to the system state's forced moving into the sliding surface followed by the keeping it there.
+It shapes robustness against various disturbances and parameter drifts to make the performance stable and effective, as it is popular in use with DC-DC converters and similar applications.
 The pulse generator hence is configured to issue the gating signals to the MOSFET according to the sliding mode control strategy.
 Measurement blocks will incorporate sensors for current and voltage placed for current control.
-These measurement sensors shall have their signals fed to outputs such as the output scope and the voltage scope for real-time plotting and analysis.
-The parameters applied in this study are illustrated in Table 1.
+These measurement sensors shall have their signals fed to signals such as the output scope and the voltage scope for real-time plotting and analysis.
+The parameters that applied in this study, illustrated in Table 1.